Soča

-Soča (/sl/, in Slovene) or Isonzo (/it/, in Italian; other names: Lusinç; Sontig; Aesontius or Isontius) is a 138 km long river that flows through western Slovenia (96 km) and northeastern Italy (43 km).
+The Soča (/sl/, in Slovene) or Isonzo (/it/, in Italian; other names: Lusinç; Sontig; Aesontius or Isontius) is a 138 km long river that flows through western Slovenia (96 km) and northeastern Italy (43 km).

 An Alpine river in character, its source lies in the Trenta Valley in the Julian Alps in northwestern Slovenia, at an elevation of 876 m.
 The river runs past the towns of Bovec, Kobarid, Tolmin, Kanal ob Soči, Nova Gorica (where it is crossed by the Solkan Bridge), and Gorizia, entering the Adriatic Sea close to the town of Monfalcone.
 It has a nival-pluvial regime in its upper course and pluvial-nival in its lower course.

-Prior to the First World War, the river ran parallel to the border between Kingdom of Italy and the Austro-Hungarian Empire.
+Prior to the First World War, the river ran parallel to the border between the Kingdom of Italy and the Austro-Hungarian Empire.
 During World War I, it was the scene of bitter fighting between the two countries, culminating in the Battle of Caporetto in October and November 1917.